puppetlabs/pcp-broker/doc/authorization.md

 Not all nodes need or should have access to the full inventory of nodes connected to a PCP broker.
-Inventory requests are one way of acquiring that information; another functionally equivalent way to discover all connected nodes is a message using a wildcard to specify the target.
+Inventory requests are one way of acquiring that information; another functionally equivalent way to discover all connected nodes is a message using a wildcard to specify the target that requests a destination report.

 Both types of requests can be matched by trapperkeeper-authorization with the following `authorization.conf`.